HarshdeepSinghKaint/Number-Guesser/README.md

-Sure, here's a README for your Number Guessing Game:
+Certainly!
+Here's the README with some emojis added to the titles:

 ---

-# Simple Number Guessing Game
+# Simple Number Guessing Game 🔢

 Welcome to the Simple Number Guessing Game!
 This is a Python script that allows you to guess a randomly generated number within a specified range.

-## How to Play
+## How to Play 🎮

 1. **Welcome Message**: Upon starting the game, you'll receive a warm welcome and an invitation to test your luck by guessing a number.